chaudhryna/capstone/README.md

 The files that I installed that need to be there are:
 - django-crispy-forms==2.0.
 Used to make the forms look nicer.
-- [django-environ==0.10.0] (https://django-environ.readthedocs.io/en/latest/) Used to create environment variables in a .env file.
+- [django-environ==0.10.0](https://django-environ.readthedocs.io/en/latest/) Used to create environment variables in a .env file.
-- [Pillow==10.0.0] (https://pypi.org/project/Pillow/) A Python imaging library
+- [Pillow==10.0.0](https://pypi.org/project/Pillow/) A Python imaging library
 - [psycopg==3.1.10](https://www.psycopg.org/psycopg3/docs/basic/install.html) Both psycopy and psycopy-binary are needed for connecting to PostgreSQL
 - psycopg-binary==3.1.10
 - [whitenoise==6.5.0](https://whitenoise.readthedocs.io/en/latest/) This is used to simplify static file serving.

 In addition to these files at the top layer there is a .gitignore file and the "venv" folder for the virtual environment.
-To run the virtual environment of a Mac type: ``` source venv/bin/activate```.
+The media, .env, and venv files are not uploaded to github.

 There is a media folder with a default profile image called "default.jpg" and a subfolder under the media folder for the user uploaded images called "profile_pics".
+This will need to be recreated if the project is downloaded.

-There is a static folder with 4 subfolders:
+There is a static folder with 4 subfolders that will also need to be recreated.
+The static subfolders are:

 - css: That contains css files for Fontawesome, Bootstrap 5 minified and Bootstrap 5 map, and finally a local styles.css file.
 - img: Containing the favicon.ico for the browser tab, the helpdesk.jpg file used in various forms, and the logo.png used in the navbar.
 - js: Containing a cropperjs subfolder with all the files for cropperjs.
 The js folder also contains the bootstrap bundle minified js file as well as the bootstrap bundle map.
 The final file in the js folder is called "main.js" and contains the JavaScript that I used to customize the Chart.js and Cropper.js that I used in the program.